 - Greek yogurt also works in this recipe, though again, mayonnaise is better, and so is sour cream.
 You can omit the lemon if you use yogurt since it's naturally tangy.

-- For an extra kick, you can replace the capers or dill pickles with finely diced pickled jalapenos.
+- For an extra kick, replace the capers or dill pickles with finely diced pickled jalapenos.
 My husband is a fan of this version.

 - You can also make it spicy with a teaspoon of hot sauce or ½ teaspoon of red pepper flakes.

-Simply mix all the ingredients together in a small bowl.
-I like to start with the mayonnaise, mustard, lemon juice, and seasonings:
+Simply mix all the ingredients in a small bowl.
+Start with the mayonnaise, mustard, lemon juice, and seasonings.
+Then, mix in the pickles and capers.

 Cover the mixture and chill it for about 30 minutes to allow the flavors to meld.
 Give the sauce one more stir before serving.

-You can use the sauce immediately, but it's even better if you let it rest for 30 minutes before serving it.
+- You can use the sauce immediately, but it's even better to let it rest for 30 minutes before serving it.
 This allows the flavors to meld and improves the flavor.

-I prefer dill pickles.
-I like this sauce to be tangy and spiced, not sweet.
-But this is purely a matter of taste, so you should try and see what you like best!
+- I prefer dill pickles to sweet pickles in this recipe.
+I like this sauce to be tangy and don't want a hint of sweetness.
+But this is a matter of taste, so you should try both and see what you like best!

 Serving Suggestions

-But you don't have to limit yourself to seafood!
+But you don't have to limit yourself to seafood.
 This creamy, flavorful sauce goes well with roasted vegetables, chicken nuggets, and even skirt steak or other grilled meats.
+I sometimes use it to top hard-boiled eggs for a lazy version of deviled eggs.

-So as you can see, you have quite a few options for using this sauce!
+As you can see, you have quite a few options for using this sauce.
 It never lasts long in our house.

 Recipe Card